All tutorials

 Copied

-Example: AutoSuggest, clipping the results returned to France and Germany
+Code example AutoSuggest, clipping the results returned to the United Kingdom and Belgium:

 Autosuggest autosuggest = api.autosuggest("fun.with.code")